 Adult dancing establishments shall be permitted to operate between the hours of 6:00 p.m. and 2:00 a.m. the following morning on Monday through Saturday.
 Such establishments are prohibited from operating on Sundays with the exception of 12:01 a.m. to 2:00 a.m.

 Adult dancing establishments may be located within the Township of North Versailles in the specially created zone permitting such use as and known as Zone B-1 within the North Versailles Zoning Ordinance.
+Such establishments are prohibited from being located or operated in any other zone within the Township of North Versailles.

 License suspension or revocation can occur upon: